In this episode of the Real Happy Mom Podcast, I’m talking to Kimberly Walton from Cherished Wives about the 4 cups for self-care.

 “People, they don’t want to forgive because they feel like they’re letting people off the hook.
 They don’t want to forgive because they feel like, well that means it was okay and it’s not.
 It’s not about that”

 Kimberly has a forgiveness exercise that will help if you are having a hard time forgiving someone.

 “Where I tell people whoever has wronged you, and even if it’s something horrible, then imagine them shrunk down as a small child.
 And a lot of times imagining them and like as a five-year-old, it’s easier to forgive them.
 Yes.
 Because as a grown adult you should know better.
 But to often, the things that people do are things that they do because when they were five, six, seven, eight, nine, ten, they were wounded.
 They were wounded big time.
 And now they’re still carrying that wound around in there.
 They’re acting out in ways that are not appropriate.”

 You not only want to forgive others, but you want to forgive yourself too.

 We all have things that we are not proud of.

 We’ve done things based on the information that we have.
 Sometimes the things we’ve done were out of ignorance or making sure a need met.
 And this makes things worst.

 It’s okay.
-You are still an awesome mom.
+You are still an awesome mom, wife, friend, sister, daughter and woman.
 Forgive yourself so that you can move on.

 This is where you should start today